-8 PERFECT SCORES Eight of our students scored the maximum 45 points.
-This was only achieved by 0.2% of students who studied the Diploma Programme.
-THERE'S A BETTER WAY DIPLOMA PROGRAMME CURRICULUM OUR DIPLOMA PROGRAMME Our Diploma Programme is a challenging two-year course for 16-19-year-olds that is the gold standard of international education.
+These exceptional scores were only achieved by very few worldwide students who studied the Diploma

+OUR DIPLOMA PROGRAMME

+Our Diploma Programme is a challenging two-year course for 16-18-year-olds that is the gold standard of international education.

 The aim of the Programme is to equip students with all the necessary skills and qualities to study at the world's top universities and fulfil all their personal and academic potential.
 It does this by providing an absorbing and holistic curriculum that's focused on expanding knowledge, developing critical thinking skills and helping creativity and individuality flourish.

-Importantly, our Diploma Programme also helps students to develop a strong sense of their own identity and culture, and increases their ability to communicate with, and respect the views of, people from different backgrounds, countries and cultures.
-Key to achieving this outcome is that we only have around 120 Diploma students, which helps to create a close-knit community of people who support and appreciate each other.
+Importantly, our Diploma

+Programme also helps students to

+develop a strong sense of their own

+identity and culture, and increases

+their ability to communicate with,

+and respect the views of, people

+from different backgrounds,

+countries and cultures.
+Key to

+achieving this outcome is that we

+only have around 120 Diploma

+students, which helps to create a

+close-knit community of people who

+support and appreciate each other.

-COURSE
+COURSE REQUIREMENTS

-REOUIREMENTS

 Our Diploma Programme is formed of the following parts: